Mc3urry/dcad-appraisal-gis/README.md

 - **Schema-introspecting ETL & ML --** Both the loader and the feature extractor query `information_schema` and adapt to the columns that actually exist, with loud warnings on drift — no more silent data loss when source exports change shape.
 - **Defensive valuation handling --** `lma`/`ima` are stored as text by design (DCAD uses statuses like `UNASSIGNED`); every consumer — ML, history, API, frontend — coerces defensively instead of crashing on non-numeric values.
 - **Geometry sanitization before union --** County-wide `ST_Union` on raw parcel fabric throws GEOS `TopologyException`s; the gaps rule repairs (`ST_MakeValid`), snaps (`ST_SnapToGrid`), and buffers before unioning.
-- **Bounded dashboards --** QA endpoints cap and severity-rank results; the frontend hard-caps rendered cards — a county's worth of topology violations can't freeze the browser.
+- **Bounded dashboards --** QA endpoints cap and severity-rank results; the frontend hard-caps rendered cards; a county's worth of topology violations can't freeze the browser.
 - **RBAC at the API --** JWT-authenticated roles (admin, analyst, appraiser, GIS editor, public citizen) gate every dashboard and workflow; protest filing is restricted to authenticated public citizens and fully audit-logged.

 ## Database Schema (core tables)